-After such an emotion coding we start the subprogram linguistic network Expression list we select a concept for which we want to display the emotional connotations.
+After such an emotion coding, we start the subprogram linguistic network and the expression list we select a concept for which we want to display the emotional connotations.
 Let us choose medics (physicians).
 It is the perspective under which we look at emotions and feelings connected to it.
-Then we don't display the expressions very often connected to "medics" as we did in the association graph in order to determine contextual meaning of the term.
+Then we do not display the expressions very often connected to "medics" as we did in the association graph in order to determine contextual meaning of the term.
 Here we do something different.
-We select only the emotionally loaded terms connected to our key term "medics".
-Most of them occur only once or few times as emotional feelings often are hidden in ordinary language texts.
-Then of "medics" the following expressions appear in the proximity of the term.
+We select only the emotionally loaded terms connected to our key term "medics."
+Most of them occur only once or a few times as emotional feelings often are hidden in ordinary language texts.
+Then for "medics" the following expressions appear in the proximity of the term.

-Fig. 22: The emotional graph of Austrian6 patients in the perspective of "medics".
-It shows topics which ordinarily are not discussed in an explicit way but still can be detected by a deep analysis of the texts.
+Fig. 22: The emotional graph of Austrian patients in the perspective of "medics."
+The figure shows topics which ordinarily are not discussed in an explicit way but can still be detected by a deep analysis of the texts.